penwern/curate-documentation/docs/documentation.markdown

 #### Assigning Permissions to the Curate SharePoint Integration

+There are two permission models available for the Curate SharePoint integration, each with different levels of access and complexity:

+1. **Files.ReadWrite.All** - This is the simpler option that grants broad file access across all SharePoint sites in your tenant.
+It's easier to set up but provides wider access than may be required.

+2. **Sites.Selected** - This is the more secure option that allows you to grant access only to specific SharePoint sites.
+It requires additional configuration steps using Microsoft Graph Explorer but provides more granular control over permissions.

+Choose the option that best fits your security requirements and organizational policies.

+##### Option 1: Files.ReadWrite.All Permissions (Simple Setup)

-To assign permissions to the Curate SharePoint integration, you will need to follow the steps below:
+To assign Files.ReadWrite.All permissions to the Curate SharePoint integration, you will need to follow the steps below:

 1. **Log in to your Entra ID as an administrator** and access the correct tenant in the Entra admin center (see [Entra admin center](https://entra.microsoft.com/)).